openrowing/raceman/README.md

 Example Data
 ------------
-To add some example data to your database use the cypher statement in [example.cypher].
+To add some example data to your database use the cypher statement in [example.cypher](example.cypher).